sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   2 - Force deny.

 <p style="margin-left: 20px">Most restricted value is 2.
+> [!WARNING]
+> Be careful when determining which apps should have their background activity disabled.
+Communication apps normally update tiles and notifications through background processes.
+Turning off background activity for these types of apps could cause text message, email, and voicemail notifications to not function.
+This could also cause background email syncing to not function properly.

 <a href="" id="privacy-letappsruninbackground-forceallowtheseapps"></a>**Privacy/LetAppsRunInBackground\_ForceAllowTheseApps**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 List of semi-colon delimited UWP and Silverlight apps.
 Listed apps are able to run in the background.
 This setting overrides the default LetAppsRunInBackground policy setting for the specified apps.